ZhengJiawen44/Webapp-leukemia-detection-yolov5/README.md

    ```bash
    (venv) $ pip install -r requirements.txt
    ```
+4. The model is too large to store on github (165 mb), download it from this gdrive [link](https://drive.google.com/file/d/1gt0WlQmDNakDTlcrvcE-3LFMi9BP1ZCE/view?usp=drive_link) and drop into the directory instead.
+I am working on a way to deal with the issue.
-4. Run the Flask web application:
+5. Run the Flask web application:
    ```bash
    (venv) $ python webapp.py
    ```